Skip to main content

 Can I have both Medicare and Medicaid?

 If you’re dual eligible, you have multiple options for coordinating your coverage and care.
-The standard choice is having Original Medicare with separate coverage through Medicaid.
-However, you can also choose to enroll in a Dual Eligible Special Needs Plan (D-SNP) if one is offered in your area.
+The standard choice is having original Medicare (Parts A and B) with separate coverage through Medicaid.
+But you can also choose to enroll in a Dual Eligible Special Needs Plan (D-SNP) if one is offered in your area.
+Learn more about coverage options for dual eligibles.

 How do I apply for Medicaid?